 Traits

-All dropped gear (and normally crafted gear too) has a trait providing it with a special bonus.
+Any gear you loot will have a trait attached to it, providing it with a special bonus.
 These bonuses can have various effects from extra damage or defensive stats to extra ultimate to extra XP.
 Below are some examples; you can easily find a complete list of traits in the game online

 Weapons, armor, and jewelry each have a different set of traits that can appear on a piece.
 (For example, the Decisive trait can appear only on weapons, the Reinforced trait only on armor, and the Training trait on both weapons and armor but not jewelry)